polius/meteornext-docs/docs/getting-started.md

 :::
 ::::

-At this point the latest Meteor Next version is up and working.
+At this point, the latest Meteor Next version is up and working.
 You can access the app again typing:

 ```bash
 http://host-ip:1234